-It’s a summer miracle!
-The sun has made its grand reappearance and the heat wave has caught us all by surprise.
+It’s a miracle!
+The sun has made its grand reappearance, just in time for the bank holiday weekend.

 I usually find myself digging around in the freezer, hands blue with cold, trying to find a few rock-hard freeze-pops left over from last summer.
 But not today, because I have a stash of these lovely lollipops to keep us cool.

 All you need is an iced lolly mould.
-I used this one, but there are loads of different versions available.
+There are loads of different versions available, many of which can be found on your supermarket trip.
 The curve ball I’m throwing you this month is a chia seed version.
 I’m not a health-food-wagon-jumper but, intrigued by its frogspawn-esque weirdness, I gave chia a go.
 When mixed with coconut milk and a squeeze of honey turns the tiny seeds into a moreish coconut-y pudding.

-These are so simple that they make a great little project to try with little ones over the summer holiday.
+These are so simple that they make a great little project to try with little ones over the bank holiday.
 Plus you’ll sneak some undercover fruit into them.

 Blackberry and honey fro-yo